vlazovskiy/dsp/statistics/6-1-household_income.md

 cdf.Prob(Mean(sample))
 0.8565630665207663
 ```
 So this time 86% of the households make less than the mean.
+Notably, the mean and the skewness increase dramatically, while Pearson median skewness decreases.
+Such change in data suggests that we do not have enough information for an accurate assessment.